tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * DataFrames can be concatenated so that the records from two or more DataFrames are combined.

-* Concatenation can be done by column so that the columns from one DataFrame are placed adjacent to columns from another DataFrame.
+* Concatenation can be done by column, so that the columns from one DataFrame are placed adjacent to columns from another DataFrame.

 * There are multiple ways to concatenate objects, including by column and row.